yrnmalone0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **8-print_base16.c** Prints all the numbers of base 16 in lowercase, followed by a new line.

 **9-print_comb.c** - Prints all possible combinations of single-digit numbers.

+**100-print_comb3.c** - Prints all possible different combinations of two digits, separated by `,` followed by a space.
+Numbers are printed in ascending order with two digits.